The hessnatur manufacturing process sets the standard. For fair working conditions. Around the globe.

 The social report produced once a year by all member companies provides an insight into their efforts with regard to implementing the standards at production sites.

-The last two social reports from hessnatur are available here to download.
+The last three social reports from hessnatur are available here to download.

 Furthermore, the member companies are audited and assessed every year by the Fair Wear Foundation through the ‘Brand Performance Check’.
 During an on-site meeting, companies have to document their efforts towards ensuring transparency and sustainability and show how the social standards are being incorporated into their business procedure.
 The last two Brand Performance Checks carried out at hessnatur are available here.
 In the latest assessment, hessnatur was rated as a ‘Leader‘ (the highest possible category) – a result that confirms the company’s special commitment to making real improvements to working conditions.